 When do the Puffins Arrive in Iceland?

-If you’re not keen on traveling the North Atlantic in the wintertime, the Puffin season in Iceland for you will be from mid-spring to early fall.
-The Icelandic bird will pitch up to the island early in April and will stay until somewhere in September.
+The Icelandic bird can be seen in Iceland from early in April and will stay until September.
 This period is subject to climate and weather, so if the spring arrives late, so will the Puffins.
 Luckily, this means that if the spring arrives early and the winter comes late, you’ll have a long Puffin season!
+Puffins in Iceland are most visible from May to August.
+Arriving in April, they're active mainly in the evenings, often fishing during the day.

 Unless you love Iceland as much as we do, being on the island for months on end to just chase after the Puffin birds will not be a viable option.
 Depending on what part of the annual Puffin repertoire you want to see, you should pick your holiday time slot.